Hazen S. Pingree: Mayor of Detroit

 Pingree had never been active in politics.
 As a citizen reformer he was elected mayor of Detroit in 1889 on a platform of exposing and ending corruption in city paving contracts, sewer contracts, and the school board.
 He soon turned to fighting privately owned utility monopolies.
 He challenged the electric and gas monopolies through municipally owned competitors.
 His largest struggle, however, was with Tom L. Johnson, president of the Detroit City Railway, over lowering streetcar fares to three cents.
 Pingree again attempted to create a competing municipally owned company, but was barred from creating a railway by the Michigan Constitution.
 When the company sought a thirty-year contract with the city, Pingree opposed it, leading a major shareholder, James McMillan, to express vehement disapproval.

 During the severe nationwide depression of 1893, Pingree expanded the public welfare programs, initiated public works for the unemployed, built new schools, parks, and public baths.
 He gained national recognition through his "potato patch plan", which allowed poor people to use 430 acre of vacant city land for growing food.
 He was also an advocate of economist Henry George's single tax.

-A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago saw Pingree ranked as the fourth-best American big-city mayor to serve between the years 1820 and 1993.
+A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago saw Pingree ranked as the fourth-best mayor of a major American city to serve between the years 1820 and 1993.